Best AI Twitter (X) Accounts to Follow in 2026

 - [The Best AI Blogs and Websites for News](/blog/best-ai-blogs-and-websites-for-news)

-**Is X still the right platform for AI news in 2026?**
+**Is X still useful for AI news in 2026?**

-**How many AI accounts should I actually follow?**
+**How many AI X accounts should I follow?**